1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Sample alignment

-Genomic datasets from 19 cetacean species were first aligned to the the pygmy sperm whale, which we chose to represent an “intermediate” divergence time from both mysticetes and odontocetes.
-We then repeated sequence alignment for each species using the hippopotamus as a deeply diverged reference, and either the killer whale (odontocetes) or the North Atlantic right whale (mysticetes) as a recently diverged reference (Table 1).
+Genomic datasets from 19 cetacean species were first aligned to the pygmy sperm whale, which we chose to represent an “intermediate” divergence from both mysticetes and other odontocetes.
+We then repeated sequence alignment for each species using the hippopotamus as a deeply diverged reference, and either the killer whale (odontocetes) or the North Atlantic right whale (mysticetes) as a more recently diverged reference (Table 1).
 This resulted in a total of three sequence alignments for each of the 19 species included in the study.
 The pygmy sperm whale, North Atlantic right whale, and killer whale were each excluded from self-alignment, so that each of these three species have two alignments rather than three.

 The alignment pipeline, regardless of sequencing approach, comprised six steps: 1) align sample sequence data to reference, 2) sort aligned genome, 3) remove duplicate sequences, 4) mask repeat regions, 5) index genome, 6) call genotypes and filter variants by read depth.
 All alignment scripts can be found at https://github.com/UW-WADE-lab/Whole-Genome-Alignment.